-Caitlin Topkis of the CFA Society of Los Angeles will be managing the Zoom Room today and recording the Workshop.
-She will also be providing a copy of this presentation to participants.
+James Lewis, CFA of the CFA Society of Los Angeles will be managing the Zoom Room today and recording the Workshop.
+Kate Freeman, CFA, who reviewed the CBT sections, will be joining the workshop.
+Caitlin will provide this presentation and the supporting materials to participants.